| John Strait

 Urban Geography; Geographies of Race, Ethnicity & Music; Diaspora Studies

 My ultimate goals as a geographer are to someday write the comprehensive book on the geography of barbecue, a project for which my skills as a participant-observer will be fully utilized.
 I also aspire to sit down with pie and coffee in every county seat in the state of Texas – I’m on my way toward attaining this goal but have a long way to go.
-My personal interests include traveling, reading, music, sports - especially fishing, football and college basketball.
-My biggest and most rewarding interest of all is spending time with ohana (family and friends), particularly my wife Ava, 17-year-old son Prezley, 13-year-old daughter Memphis, and 5-year-old canine amigo Tupelo.
+My personal interests include reading, art, hiking, music, sports - especially fishing, football and college basketball.
+I live to travel – it literally feeds my soul.
+I cherish exploring the world both alone and with my ohana (family and friends), particularly my wife and geography colleague Ava, son & guitarist Prezley, daughter Memphis, and our canines Tupelo and Kaia Rei.
+No day is complete without a long adventure in the woods with the dogs and without listening to music at some point.